 What are the benefits and limitations of using online qualitative research tools?

-We’ve briefly looked at the online qualitative research tools, there are many similarities across all of the software such as having multi-media stimulus for discussion.
-From an academic perspective, below are the benefits and limitations of using such software.
+We’ve briefly looked at the online qualitative research tools, there are many similarities across all of the software such as having multi-media stimulus for discussion and their benefits and limitations.

 - Ethnographic approach: Most software facilitate ethnographic qualitative research projects.